WollyDev24/ModMail/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/WollyDev24/ModMail?style=for-the-badge)
 ![Last Commit](https://img.shields.io/github/last-commit/WollyDev24/ModMail?style=for-the-badge)

-### YouShadeBot got a Rebranding and is now Sharky!

 # ModMail
 This is the Code for the YouShade Mod Mail bot, you can use this code to make your own Mod Mail bot!